 Discover Hadrian’s Wall

 One of England’s greatest landmarks, Hadrian’s Wall is the best-preserved frontier of the Roman Empire and the nation’s finest Roman monument.
 In Northumberland, great stretches of the wall remain intact and are a must-visit when you are in the region.
-The notable writer, George RR Martin used Hadrian’s Wall as inspiration for his own Wall in his bestselling books and hit TV series, Game of Thrones.
+The notable writer, George RR Martin, used Hadrian’s Wall as inspiration for his own wall in his bestselling books and hit TV series, Game of Thrones.

 Explore beautiful gardens

 This is a vibrant place to visit, with beautifully landscaped gardens, outstanding architecture and unique features, all brought to life with water.
 Location: Alnwick, NE66 ING

-Howick Hall Gardens have been rated by the BBC Gardener's World Magazine as one of the top five coastal gardens in the country and rated by the Independent Magazine as 'one of the Best 10 Gardens to visit this spring'.
-We also love Cragside House and Gardens, a magnificent example of a Victorian garden created by Lord Armstrong, a landscape genius.
+These gardens have been rated by the BBC Gardener's World Magazine as one of the top five coastal gardens in the country and rated by the Independent Magazine as 'one of the Best 10 Gardens to visit this spring'.
+Location: Alnwick, NE66 3LB.

 Meet the local wildlife

 The Kielder Water and Forest Park allows you to get up close to nature on a grand scale and have some unique outdoor adventures.
-Home to the biggest man-made lake in Northern Europe, at 250 square miles, along with the largest forest in England, there are bountiful opportunities to glimpse some of the parks’ remarkable residents.
-Between late March and early September visitors are able to observe Ospreys, an extraordinary bird of prey, making the most of the parks’ telescopes, live webcams and ‘Osprey ferry’.
+Home to the biggest man-made lake in Northern Europe, at 250 square miles, along with the largest forest in England, there are bountiful opportunities to glimpse some of the park's remarkable residents.
+Between late March and early September, visitors are able to observe ospreys, an extraordinary bird of prey, making the most of the parks’ telescopes, live webcams and ‘osprey ferry’.
 Also keep an eye out for red squirrels, roe deer, otters, seven species of bat and a variety of woodland birds.

-A round of golf
+Play a round of golf